github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-rubygems-registry.md

 {% data reusables.package_registry.required-scopes %}

-To publish and install gems, you can configure RubyGems or Bundler to authenticate to {% data variables.product.prodname_registry %} using your personal access token.
+To publish and install gems, you can configure RubyGems or Bundler to authenticate to {% data variables.product.prodname_registry %} using your {% data variables.product.pat_generic %}.

 To publish new gems, you need to authenticate to {% data variables.product.prodname_registry %} with RubyGems by editing your *~/.gem/credentials* file to include your {% data variables.product.pat_v1 %}.
 Create a new *~/.gem/credentials* file if this file doesn't exist.